Technologicat/mcpyrate/doc/compiler.md

 There are two different things that in Python, are termed a *module*:

- 1. `ast.Module`, one of the three [top-level AST node types](https://greentreesnakes.readthedocs.io/en/latest/nodes.html#top-level-nodes) in Python.
+ 1. `ast.Module`, one of the three [top-level AST node types](https://docs.python.org/3/library/ast.html#root-nodes) (ignoring the special legacy type `FunctionType`) in Python.
 This kind of top-level node is produced by `ast.parse(..., mode="exec")`.
 It represents a sequence of statements.
  2. `types.ModuleType`, the type of thing that lives in `sys.modules`.
 Usually represents the top-level scope of a `.py` file, and has some magic attributes (e.g. `__name__` and `__file__`) automatically set by the importer.

 The common factor between the two senses of the word is that a `.py` file essentially consists of a sequence of statements.